victorskl/panelapp/terraform/README.md

 ### Domain Name

-- A designated domain name or sub-domain name should be created.
-- Then, prepare this designated domain name to be hosted at AWS Route53 Public Hosted Zone.
+- A designated domain name or sub-zone should be created in AWS Route53 Public Hosted Zone.
 - Example
     - Goto [Route53 Console](https://console.aws.amazon.com/route53/home)
-    - Hosted zones > Create Hosted Zone > Type: `Public Hosted Zone` > Domain Name: `panelapp.example.com`
+    - Hosted zones > Create Hosted Zone > Type: `Public Hosted Zone` > Domain Name: `sub.example.com`
+    - Then, use Route53 generated NS records to update at root domain DNS, i.e. DNS setting of `example.com` in this case.
+    - Then, set terraform variable `app_domain_parent` to `sub.example.com`
+    - Then, set terraform variable `app_domain_name` to `panelapp.sub.example.com`
 - Terraform stack will then auto populate any necessary DNS records (A, CNAME).

+#### One Level

+- If your setup requires only one level (e.g. `panelapp.example.com`) then create public hosted zone with `panelapp.example.com` and set both `app_domain_parent` and `app_domain_name` to the same name, in this case `panelapp.example.com`

 ### SSL Certificate